Saturday Night Live season 3: Behind the scenes

 In the "Anyone Can Host" episode—for which a contest found a non-celebrity to host the show—the musical guest, Elvis Costello, halted his band, the Attractions, seven seconds into the song "Less Than Zero", launching into "Radio Radio", an as-yet unreleased song critical of mainstream broadcasting.
-(The Sex Pistols were originally booked to appear on the show, but were denied visas to enter America).
+(The Sex Pistols were originally booked to appear on the show, but they canceled their engagement due to money restrictions.)
 The change angered Lorne Michaels, and Costello would not be invited back to the show until 1989.

 Chevy Chase hosted during the season, making him the first cast member to host after leaving the show.

 Right before the curtain call, a heated argument broke out backstage between Chase and relatively new cast member Bill Murray.
 After several insults were exchanged (including Chase mocking Murray's acne-scarred skin and Murray calling Chase a "medium talent"), the two men struck each other.
 Although by most accounts the altercation had been at least partially instigated by John Belushi, he was the one (along with Dan Aykroyd) who separated Murray and Chase moments before the entire cast regrouped in front of the live cameras.
 Before being banned from hosting altogether in 1997, Chase hosted the show several times throughout its history, though he was extremely unpopular with the cast and crew and regularly disagreed with them.

+Comedy team/SNL writers Al Franken and Tom Davis were billed as special guests for five episodes this season, in which they performed their own segment.
+They were announced by Don Pardo in the opening credits as "the comedy team of Franken and Davis."
+Michael O'Donoghue was credited as a special guest for two episodes under the name of his character "Mr. Mike," while new writer Don Novello was credited as a special guest for one episode as "Father Guido Sarducci."

 Writers

+Talent coordinator/extra Neil Levy (who is the cousin of producer Lorne Michaels) was officially added to the writing staff.
+This was his only season as a writer, but stayed with the staff for the next several seasons.

-Tom Davis and Al Franken got prominent amounts of screen time.
-Brian Doyle-Murray and Don Novello joined the writing staff.
-Michael O'Donoghue temporarily left the show.
+Brian Doyle-Murray (Bill's brother) and Don Novello (best known for his character Father Guido Sarducci) joined the writing staff midway through the season on January 21, 1978.

-This season's writers were Dan Aykroyd, Anne Beatts, Tom Davis, Jim Downey, Brian Doyle-Murray, Al Franken, Neil Levy, Lorne Michaels, Marilyn Suzanne Miller, Don Novello, Michael O'Donoghue, Herb Sargent, Tom Schiller, Rosie Schuster and Alan Zweibel.
-The head writer, like the previous season, was Michael O'Donoghue.
+This season's writers were Dan Aykroyd, Anne Beatts, Tom Davis, Jim Downey, Brian Doyle-Murray, Al Franken, Neil Levy, Lorne Michaels, Don Novello, Herb Sargent, Tom Schiller, Rosie Shuster, Marilyn Suzanne Miller and Alan Zweibel.

+This was initially the last season for writers Michael O'Donoghue and Marilyn Suzanne Miller (both of whom had been writing for the show since its inception in 1975), as they would leave after three years, but both would return to the writing staff in later years.